compgenomics2020/Team1-ComparativeGenomics/README.md

 #### ChewBBACA:
    * chewBBACA is a comprehensive pipeline including a set of functions for the creation and validation of whole genome and core genome MultiLocus Sequence Typing (wg/cgMLST) schemas, providing an allele calling algorithm based on Blast Score Ratio that can be run in multiprocessor settings.
-   * Grapetree is used to create a Newick tree and must be installed prior to running pipeline.
+   * Grapetree is used to create a Newick tree for later visualization and must be installed prior to running the pipeline (see Requirements).

 ## SNP Approach